 - Educational transcripts/grade results

 - Teaching or writing contracts

 - Confirmation letter/e-mail.

-Following are some of the most common CPE activities that many CEBS professionals pursue.
+Following are some of the most common activities that many CEBS professionals pursue.
 This list is not exhaustive and other activities may qualify.
-Given the nearly limitless spectrum of educational courses and programs available, each CEBS graduate remains responsible for ensuring that any CPE activities chosen relate to the CEBS content areas.
+Given the nearly limitless spectrum of educational courses and programs available, each CEBS graduate remains responsible for ensuring that any activities chosen relate to the CEBS content areas.

 ISCEBS Continuing Education Course/Exam

 The ISCEBS continuing education course/exam is comprised of two tracks: health and retirement.
 Successfully completing one track by passing its exam qualifies for 15 credits, while the combined course and exam (both tracks) qualifies for 30 credits.
-These credits are automatically reported to your CPE profile.
+These credits are automatically reported to your CEBS profile.

 Programs and Courses

 Successful completion of related educational programs and courses is eligible for compliance credit.
 Activities must be designed and conducted by persons qualified in the subject and must relate to the